excid-io/staas-cli/README.md

 ## STaaS CA

-In order to run verifications, you need to provide the STaaS CA pem file to cosign.
+In some signing scenarios and in all verifications, you need to provide the STaaS CA pem file to cosign.
 You can get this file by running:
 ```sh
 wget http://staas.excid.io/Sign/Certificate -O staas-ca.pem
 ```